The diagram below shows the muscles involved with shin splints

-Pain along the inside aspect of the tibia or the shin bone.
+Pain along the inside or outside aspect of the tibia or the shin bone.
 Usually, the pain is described as achy.
 The pain is present at the start of activities and then gets better.
 However, the pain returns afterwards.

 Shin splints can be very painful and frustrating to treat.
 Time and rest are the ultimate healers.
 If pain is persistent, make sure you seek assistance to diagnosis a possible stress fracture or compartment syndrome.
 If Shin Splints are limiting your running or participation in other sports, please give JOI a call.

 To schedule an appointment for physical therapy at one of the 13 JOI Rehab Centers, please call 904-858-7045.

 To schedule an appointment with a JOI Orthopedic Physician, call 904-JOI-2000, schedule online, or click below.